 We were sexually compulsive people.
-Despite our most heroic efforts and solemn promises, we were unable to turn away from behaviors and obsessions that were ruining our lives.
-We interpreted our lack of control as proof that we were bad or defective people, so we sought comfort by justifying our behaviors and sometimes reveling in them, or by denying our sexuality, and hiding in our shame.
+Despite our most heroic efforts and solemn promises, we were unable to turn away from behaviours and obsessions that were ruining our lives.
+We interpreted our lack of control as proof that we were bad or defective people, so we sought comfort by justifying our behaviours and sometimes revelling in them, or by denying our sexuality, and hiding in our shame.
 Our compulsions were at once our worst enemies and our most familiar sources of comfort.

 Why We Came

-We could no longer deny the pain that our compulsive sexual behaviors had caused in our lives.
+We could no longer deny the pain that our compulsive sexual behaviours had caused in our lives.
 Many of us experienced such dramatic consequences as divorce, disease, jail, or financial ruin before seeing that our lives had become unmanageable.
-Others among us were confronted about our behavior by family, friends, or counselors, and were given a choice to seek help, or face yet more loss in our lives.
+Others among us were confronted about our behaviour by family, friends, or counsellors, and were given a choice to seek help, or face yet more loss in our lives.
 When we learned of S.A.A., we began to hope again that our lives could be freed from our sexual compulsivity.